This report has not been peer reviewed. The archive for this project is available at the Archaeology Data Service: https://doi.org/10.5284/1104041.

 Abstract

-The Romano-British features were sealed by layers of buried soil (primarily 1065 and 1066), one of which (1065) could be readily identified by a distinctive olive green colour.
-These soils contained artefacts of a variety of dates, including Romano-British, medieval and 17th-, 18th- and 19th-century.
-It is probable that these buried soils are analogous to those identified on the adjacent Boughton Centre site, where they were identified as Romano-British.
+This report records the results of an excavation and watching brief.
+Romano-British boundary ditches and gullies were found beneath layers of buried soil containing artefacts of Romano-British, medieval, 17th-, 18th- and 19th-century date.
+It is probable that these buried soils were analogous to those identified on the adjacent Boughton Centre site, where they were dated to the Romano-British period.

-Archaeological preservation was variable and had been impacted by the development of the 19thcentury terraces and primarily by the construction of a school in the 1970s.
+Archaeological preservation was variable and had been impacted by the development of the 19th century terraces and primarily by the construction of a school in the 1970s.
 The pottery assemblage is of local and regional significance and requires further work to realize its potential.

 Subjects